 • Risk factors

-• Diabetes (diabetes increases the risk of cataracts 3-5 times! à osmotic stress / osmotic overpressure (through diffusion of glucose + galactose in the lens) à conversion into Sugar alcohols sorbitol + galactitol
+• Diabetes (Diabetes increases the risk of cataracts 3-5 times! à Osmotic stress / osmotic excess pressure (through diffusion of glucose + galactose in the lens) à conversion into Sugar alcohols sorbitol + galactite

 • Age & predisposition (genetics)